obsidian-level-maker/Obsidian/README.md

 First, unpack the zip somewhere (e.g. My Documents).
 Make sure it is extracted with folders, and also make sure the OBSIDIAN.EXE file gets extracted too.

 Double click on the OBSIDIAN icon to run it.
 Select the game in the top left panel, and any other options which take your fancy.
-Then click the BUILD button in the bottom left panel, and enter an output filename, for example "TEST" (without the quotes).
+Then click the BUILD button in the top left panel, and pick a location in which to save your file.

 OBSIDIAN will then build all the maps, showing a blueprint of each one as it goes, and if everything goes smoothly the output file (e.g. "TEST.WAD") will be created at the end.
 Then you can play it using the normal method for playing mods with that game (e.g. for DOOM source ports: dragging-n-dropping the WAD file onto the source port's EXE is usually enough).